testmigrator/guimigrator/README.md

 ## Results

 <div style="border-left: 5px solid #FF9900; padding: 10px; background-color: #cbf1cc;">
-:) To preview the UI files generated from the migration, you will need to import the generated SwiftUI files into `Xcode`.
+:) To preview the UI files generated from the migration, you will need to import the generated SwiftUI files into Xcode.
 </div>